 - Activation by zone condition: Steady, Pulse, Momentary, or Follow

 - Communication

 - Armed area annunciation

 - Remote Arming Output

 Dialer Connection

 Directly connect the Telco phone line (tip and ring) from the control panel to the terminal R (Ring) and one into terminal T (Tip).
-See CID Dialer Connection.
+For more information, refer to "CID Dialer Connection".

 Programming (PROG) Connection